-This not only prevents unplanned or unwanted Puppies or Kittens from being born, but prevents and protects against various diseases including pyometra (infected womb) and mammary, testicular and prostate cancers.
+This prevents unplanned or unwanted pregnancies and protects against various diseases including pyometra (infected womb) and mammary, testicular and prostate cancers.
 It also reduces straying, aggression and other antisocial behaviours.

 Male Cats can be castrated anytime from 5 months old.
 Females can often be spayed from three months old, however we would ask that you book your admit appointment with a Vet to check them ahead of the procedures.

 Male dogs can be castrated anytime from 6 months old.
 Females should ideally be spayed at five and a half to six months old, before their first season begins.
 This helps to prevent mammary tumours developing in later life.
 It is, however, important that she is not coming into season, or just finishing a season at the time of neutering.
 We will check for this on the morning of her procedure.